 “I think other children would love a slide too, or maybe some bikes,” says Jessie.
 “It’s important for us to have things like that in hospital – because they’re fun.

-"And we need more fun things to do because hospital can be really boring and sometimes scary too.”
+"We need more fun things to do because hospital can be really boring, and sometimes scary too.”

 Jessie is a familiar face at King’s.
 He was born there, almost two months premature with only 10% of a bowel, which resulted in him spending the first nine months of his life in hospital.